ernesto-butto/catwizard-blog/_posts/2018-11-08-integrations.md

 In general, this concept refers to defining the attributes or fields to be used from each system.

-## What techonology to use
+## What techonology to use.
+Custom Made vs Third Party Vendors

-I do not have a straight answer for this, I can only give my opinion.
+I do not have a straight answer for this, I can only give my opinion

+Vendors are usually interested in selling their software and what you need, which is the guidance and of what to integrate, most commercial offers from the companies that I talked to for P.I.M software do not include the integration itself, they redirect you to integrators that they know.

+And they will tell you this clearly at the very end of the selling process.
+At first is all "yes, yes, do not worry"

-There are several vendors out there, but last time I checked, very few where key on hand solutions, and none cheap since they usually serve the Enterprise sector.
-Business need to pay for the software, maintainence, and hours for dealing with your data and empowering employees.
+There are several vendors out there, but last time I checked, very few where key on hand solutions, and the ones that do serve the Enterprise sector.

-Companies invest in their own technologies, and get it right, have huge returns and many times experience huge grow, and reuse the tech to move into other markets.

 Based on our experience this is our proposed Techonology Stack and Development Methodology

-## Tech Time

-- Jhipster
-- Audits
-- Elastic search
-- Angular for the backend
+## Custom Technology Stack

+I recommend development with Jhipster.
+I'm developing software since before I started Engineering.
+After years of consultancy and tons of custom development, I find this platform incredible robust and productive.

+Think of it like a magic wepon, you need enough level to use it, but when used correctly it generates enterprise quality for a fraction of the costs.
+You can integrate techonologies that usually would take weeks to integrate.
+Here are some of the features:

-- Hibrid technology such as Ionic/React for mobile
+- Ready to use API for web and mobile apps
+- Powerfull cross attributes database search (Elastic search)
+- Production ready code (optimized and tested)
+- Generation of Quality Assurance Tests
+- Sql, and no Sql databases
+- Microservices support
+- Auto generated interactive documentation (swagger)

+The main benefit is a combination of relaibility, quality, speed and flexability.
+In short, saving time.

+Companies that use it?
+From Adobe, to Decathlon, USA Defense department, many banks like, etc....(see jhipster webpage)

+> Creation is to combine ingridients in the right amount of propotions

 ## Get returns fast using Agile and prototyping